Policies and Procedures

 Blocks, Lots, and Burial Spaces

 - All arrangements to purchase blocks, lots, or burial spaces shall be coordinated with the Association.
 The purchaser shall receive a Certificate of Lot Ownership from the Association for the space or spaces purchased.
 A purchaser acquires no right, title, or interest until he has paid in full for the space or spaces.
+Any purchase of more than eight grave sites must be approved by the board.

 - The purchaser may record his Certificate of Lot Ownership in the office of the Register of Deeds for Douglas County.
 The Association has no duty to record a purchaser's Certificate and has no liability to a purchaser for failure to record a Certificate.